the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Many units, buildings, wonders, promotions, beliefs, tile improvements, and ruins bonuses from the base scenario have been either buffed or nerfed, or in the worst-case scenario removed outright.
 In addition, the social policies have been overhauled.
 Check the Rebalance Log.md file for a comprehensive list of adjustments.

+- All 14 factions in the base scenario have had their unique ability and/or one or more of their unique components adjusted.
+Check the Faction Adjustments.md file for more details.

 ## Other features

 - Terraforming is present, with the feature delegated to Mechanized Workers until such time as it is either implemented (or not implemented) in base DeCiv.